aditi-saxena-1206/Gesture-Recognition/README.md

 # Gesture-Recognition

-In this project we are a model to predict Hand Gestures in real-time.
+In this project we are creating a model to predict Hand Gestures in real-time.

 # About the dataset
 The 20BN - Jester Dataset (https://20bn.com/datasets/jester)